jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 and requests for "5 minutes" of our time.

 In early 2012, we launched at Wistia a new set of features, and the customer uptake was really strong.

-// expand this story a lot - *everyone experiences this* //

-We went from a slow trickle of support to a monsoon.

-To scale support alongside growth, you've got three basic options:
+We were breaking down barriers for lots of potential customers we never had a shot with before.

+With more people interacting with our product and marketing, the support volume started to increase.

+At first it was just a slow trickle - a typical post-launch bump, if you will.

+Then the phones started ringing off the hook.
+The support inbox was turning over 3 or 4 times a day, just a constant stream of questions, suggestions, and inquiries.
+We were in a support monsoon.

+I'm sure many of you have experienced what happened next.
+I was burned out, exhausted, and generally sick of providing early-stage support.
+It took me the next few years to climb out of that hole and share what I've learned in the process.

 ## 3 Options (Money, Broken Phone, NEW WAY)

+When you are thinking about scaling support alongside growth, you probably have the same three options we did:

 We could raise a bunch of money and hire lots of new folks to answer emails.

 We could make it really hard for new users to contact us.

-_Or, we could somehow increase the number of customers that can communicate with us at once.
+Or, we could somehow increase the number of customers that can communicate with us at once.
 We could create scalable, useful resources that customers can refer to again and again.

-We all know which one *really feels* right. to me is number three, using static support resources to scale your support presence.

-I'm going to spend my time talking about number three, and to properly do that, I am going to beat the heck out of a metaphor._
+In the end, there is only one that feels right.
+I'm going to spend my time talking to you about it.
+To properly do that, I am going to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong